 - National Sexual Assault Hotline 1-800-656-HOPE

 - For a list of resources with particular focus on the needs of LGBTQ survivors, see http://barcc.org/information/resources-online/glbt

 - For resources with particular focus on the needs of male survivors, see malesurvivor.org.

-Responsible employees.
-A “responsible employee” is any college employee who is not a confidential employee.
-Federal law requires that Williams address sexual violence about which “responsible employees” knew or should have known.
-The term “responsible employee” means a College employee who has the duty to report or authority to address sexual misconduct by a member of the College community, or who a student reasonably could believe has such duty or authority.
+- A 'responsible employee' is any college employee who is not a confidential employee.
+The term 'responsible employee' means a College employee who has the duty to report sexual misconduct by a member of the College community.

 Responsible employees must report to the Title IX Coordinator all relevant details about the alleged sexual misconduct that the person disclosing the incident has shared.
 This includes: